rikelmy-matos/AUTOMATA/README.md

 # This project saves your inputs (mouse and keyboard text) and saves them in a.txt file, so you can read that file and perform the action repeatedly...

-# It is currently saving only single entries (1 left mouse click, 1 right mouse click and texts)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # HOW TO USE: